bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/02-M-E-CH-A.md

 ???

 Webpack collects modules into chunks.
-They are really just that -- chunks of modules.
+They are really just that -- a collection of modules.
 Most often they use a filename template but plugins can transform them to be output in other ways to help with optimizing an application for users.

 ---